Mineral industry of Colombia: Coal

 Since 2000 government participation in the production of coal has been decreasing, and there has been a shift to private domestic and foreign investors.
 Major changes have occurred in the institutional framework of the coal industry in recent years.
 In particular, in 2000 the government sold the stakes that Colombia Coal (Carbocol), a state-owned company, had in Cerrejón, and the new mining code introduced in 2001 led the government to concentrate on its role as regulator through the Ministry of Mines and Energy.

 In 2020, Colombia had 5 trillion short tons of proved coal reserves, mostly bituminous coal, making it the second-largest amount in South America behind Brazil.
 Colombia produced 54 million short tons (MMst) of coal in 2020, with 9 MMst consumed domestically.
 However, coal production fell by 42% in 2020 due to the COVID-19 pandemic and a 91-day strike at a major mine in the north of the country.
 Most of the coal produced in Colombia is exported, making it the fourth-largest coal exporter in the world in 2020, after Australia, Indonesia, and Russia.
 Coal was the country's second-largest export commodity by value, after oil and petroleum products.
 Colombia exported 75 MMst of coal in 2020, primarily to Europe and Latin America.
 In the same year, Colombia was the largest source of U.S. coal imports, accounting for 71% of total U.S. coal imports, or about 6.1 MMst.

 In 2021, Colombia was South America’s largest coal producer and the second-largest producer of petroleum and other liquids, after Brazil.
 The country is also a significant oil exporter; in 2021, it was the fifth-largest crude oil exporter to the United States.
 Despite being a major coal producer, Colombia uses very little coal domestically, relying mainly on hydropower for its electricity needs and exporting most of its coal production.

 Gold

 The production of gold during 2008 was calculated at 15482 kg, with an increase of 34.2% with respect to the previous year.
 As of 2009, La Colosa mining project (to be exploited by AngloGold Ashanti) near Cajamarca, Tolima is in planning phase, with calculated reserves of 12.9 million ounces.
 However, there is controversy about the possible environmental damage.
-In the Colombian economy, Gold is the most important metal in terms of short-term revenues.
+In the Colombian economy, gold is the most important metal in terms of short-term revenues.

+Silver

+Silver mining is common in Colombia.
+One project is Outcrop Silver, whose Santa Ana project covers a significant part of the Mariquita District, where mining records date back to at least 1585.